raphaelouthier/raphaelouthier.github.io/content/projects/chip_pinout_generator.md

 ## Pin multiplexing

-An SoC is essentially one or more CPUs and mutliple peripherals connected together via various interconnects.
+An SoC is essentially one or more CPUs and multiple peripherals connected together via various interconnects.

 While CPUs are essentially processing data, peripherals sometimes use signals from the outer world.
-For example, an UART will have at least to signals, RX and TX, and likely have one control-flow signal per direction, which will add two more pins, CTS (Clear to Send) and RTS (Request to Send).
+For example, an UART will have at least two signals, RX and TX, and likely have one control-flow signal per direction, which will add two more pins, CTS (Clear to Send) and RTS (Request to Send).

 That's already 4 signals, for a single peripheral.
 And that's a rather low number of signals : memory access peripherals use data buses which use at least 8 signals (one byte), plus the various DIR/CLK signals.